 - Washing Soda: Washing soda or soda ash, is a chemical compound that can be used to remove stubborn stains from laundry and is an essential component in most homemade laundry detergent.
 Washing soda should not be confused with baking soda, although the two compounds are closely related.

 - Water Conditioner/Water Softener: These terms are used interchangeably on some laundry products but there is a difference.
-Water conditioner is a term for an equipment system that changes the qualities of the water in your home.
+A water conditioner is a term for an equipment system that changes the qualities of the water in your home.
 A water softener is a product that reduces water hardness one grain per gallon or less.
 Softening water allows detergents to do a better job in cleaning clothes and is more gentle on clothing fibers.